Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 Zoom in to inspect variants you see in your filtered VCF file to become more familiar with IGV.
 See how quality information corresponds to alignment information at those loci.
 Use [this website](http://software.broadinstitute.org/software/igv/AlignmentData) and the links therein to understand how IGV colors the alignments.

-Now that we've run through our workflow for a single sample, we may want to repeat this workflow for our other five samples.
-However, we don't want to type each of these individual steps again five more times.
-That would be very time consuming and error-prone, and would become impossible as we gathered more and more samples.
-Luckily, we already know the tools we need to use to automate this workflow and run it on as many files as we want using a single line of code.
-Those tools are: wildcards, for loops, and bash scripts.
-We'll use all three in a future workshop on automation.

 > ## Installing Software
 >